K0SS4/.dotfiles/README.md

 - starship
 - neovim

-## This setup includes GreenWithEnvy database wich has my GPU overclocking profile.
-I receommend you to remove that file(.config/gwe/gwe.db) and I don't take any responsibility if you won't.

 This is my personal setup.
 If you want to use it you can of course do that but I don't take any responsibility if anything bad happens(it shouldn't tho).

 ## "Dependencies" (You'll have to check how to install them on your distro):